 - Now you can decorate!
 I love the stick hanging down from the middle because it’s the perfect place to attach flying bats or ghosts.
 I actually used plastic bat rings and cut off the backing so I just had the bat to work with.
 I also used styrofoam stickers and the tombstones were cupcake toppers.
 You can use whatever Halloween craft supplies you have on hand.

-As you can see in the tutorial, the first pumpkin diorama has blue paint around the edges (for sky).
+As you can see in the tutorial, the first pumpkin diorama has blue paint around the edges (for sky…not sure what I was thinking).
 I thought I’d try another one with orange and loved it so much more.
 How cute is this?

 The beauty of these is that you can decorate them however you like!
 You can add plastic skeletons, have a witch making her brew or create a cute pumpkin patch…just use your imagination!

-Or you can just do what I did and use whatever you’ve got on hand!
-Either way, your pumpkin diorama will be lots of fun to create and display for Halloween!
+Or you can just do what I did and use whatever you can find at the dollar store!
+Either way, this spooky pumpkin diorama will be lots of fun to create and makes the perfect Halloween decor.